Class Meets Virtually

 Sessions will include information on nutrition, physical activity, healthy cooking, and planning meals on a budget.

-Each of the 8 lessons also comes with the FREE reinforcement items pictured here.
+Each of the 8 lessons also comes with a FREE reinforcement item pictured here.

 LET’S GET HEALTHY TOGETHER!